dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 reason for this error is that the modifier `covariant` must be specified on the declaration of `v` which is known to exist, not on the parameter.*

-A compile-time error occurs if _p_ has both of the modifiers `covariant` and `final`, also if the latter is implicitly induced *(which can occur in a primary constructor of an extension type declaration)*. *A final instance variable cannot be covariant, because being covariant is a property of the setter.*

 A compile-time error occurs if _p_ has the modifier `covariant`, but not `var`. *This parameter does not induce a setter.*